captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 ---
 but now listen,
 ---
-you can understand that um sometimes,
+you can understand that sometimes,
 ---
 you need to just understand
 ---